-Dr. Modupe Tunde-Byass and Dr. Kalpana Sharma, Obstetricians at North York General Hospital's Maternal Newborn and Paediatric Department, answer frequently asked questions about the new COVID-19 vaccines and use in pregnancy.
+We asked Dr. Modupe Tunde-Byass and Dr. Kalpana Sharma, Obstetricians at North York General Hospital's Maternal Newborn and Paediatric Department, to provide an update on COVID-19 vaccines and use in pregnancy.

-Q: What are the risks to my pregnancy if I get COVID-19?
+Q: What are the risks to my baby if I get COVID-19 while pregnant?

-Dr. Sharma: From our most recent data, about 85-90% of pregnant people with COVID-19 will have mild flu-like symptoms.
-About 10-15% may experience moderate to severe symptoms including lung infections, severe breathing problems and the need for oxygen or hospitalization.
 We know that certain risk factors will increase your risk of severe illness.
-Age over 35, obesity, diabetes, high blood pressure, being as part of a minority ethnic group, and being in your last trimester of pregnancy all increase the risk of severe illness and therefore can have a greater impact on your pregnancy.
+Age over 35, obesity, diabetes, high blood pressure, being part of a minority ethnic group, and being in your last trimester of pregnancy all increase the risk of severe illness and can have a greater impact on your pregnancy.

 Q: What trimester is best to get the vaccine?

-Dr. Tunde-Byass: The best time to get vaccinated is as soon as possible!
+Dr. Tunde-Byass: The best time to get vaccinated or get your booster shot is as soon as possible!
 You can get the vaccine in any trimester of pregnancy.
-We have opened a vaccine clinic at North York General that is open to pregnant patients who are delivering their babies at NYGH and their partners, as well as other pregnant people in the community.
-You can book your vaccine here at North York General Hospital.
+We have a vaccine clinic at North York General that is open to pregnant patients who are delivering their babies at NYGH and their partners.
+You can book your vaccine here at North York General hospital.

 Q: I’m in my third trimester.
-Should I get the vaccine now or afterwards when the baby is born?
+Should I get the vaccine now or wait until the baby is born?

-Dr. Tunde-Byass: We know that COVID-19 infection in your third trimester increases your risk of preterm labour and severe illness from COVID-19, so we would advise receiving the vaccine as soon as you can.
+Dr. Tunde-Byass: We know that COVID-19 infection in your third trimester increases your risk of preterm delivery and severe illness from COVID-19, so we would advise receiving the vaccine as soon as you can.
 The sooner you get it, the sooner you are protecting yourself and your baby.
-We are starting to see evidence that the antibodies made will be passed through the placenta and umbilical cord to the baby and the earlier you get the vaccine, the more likely it is that baby will receive this passive immunity from you.
+Booster shots have been shown to significantly protect you against infection.
+We have evidence that the antibodies made will be passed through the placenta and umbilical cord to the baby and the earlier you get the vaccine, the more likely it is that baby will receive this passive immunity from you.
 Waiting to receive the vaccine will allow the virus to continue to spread and mutate, which means that the pandemic may go on longer and current vaccines may no longer be effective.

 Q: Pregnant people weren’t included in the vaccine trials.
-How do you know the vaccine is safe for me?
+How do you know the vaccine is safe for pregnant people?

 There is a lot of misinformation out there.
 The vaccines available are not “live vaccines” and therefore do not put the baby at risk of being infected with COVID-19.
 The vaccines will not affect your DNA or the baby’s DNA.
-From the studies thus far, there is absolutely no increased risk for infertility, miscarriage, stillbirth or birth defects with the COVID-19 vaccines.
+They do not contain pork, gelatin, mercury, aluminum or formaldehyde.

-Q: What about the vaccine side effects?
-Are they more for pregnant women?
+Q: What about the vaccine side effects for pregnant people?

 Q: I just received the Tdap (Tetanus, Diphtheria, Pertussis) vaccine.
-Can I get my COVID Vaccine right away or do I have to wait?
+Can I get my COVID-19 vaccine right away or do I have to wait?